NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     floating point images.
 (Channel 0 = horizontal disparity, Channel 1 =
     vertical disparity, and Channel 2 = good pixel mask.)

+\*-L-R-disp-diff.tif - the discrepancy between left-to-right and right-to-left
+    disparities.
+See option ``--save-left-right-disparity-difference``
+    in :numref:`stereodefault` for more details.

 \*sub\*.tif - low-resolution version of input images, masks, and disparity.

 \*-cropped\*.tif - cropped versions of the inputs, when